Space48/magento2-environment-configuration/README.md

 Contributing
 ==

-If you find bugs, raise an issue or write a test to prove it, you can run the tests with a composer script:
+If you find bugs, raise an issue or write a test, you can run the tests with a composer script:
 ```sh
 composer test
 ```